FSoft-AI4Code/RepoExec/README.md

-# REPOEXEC: Evaluate Code Generation with a Repository-Level Executable Benchmark
+# RepoExec: Evaluate Code Generation with a Repository-Level Executable Benchmark

 # Dataset
 The dataset is available at [REPOEXEC](https://huggingface.co/datasets/Fsoft-AIC/RepoExec)